Axis Labels — Smart Layout¶

 - Styling — full theme/style cascade and per-element styling

-- Vega-Lite Axis docs — the underlying behavior we lean on
+- Vega-Lite Axis docs — the underlying behavior smart leans on